martinekbh/martinekbh/README.md

 My repositories are for projects and assignments I have done for various courses I have taken at UiO.

-I mostly use Python, MATLAB, and R, but I have also done projects in Tensorflow and Kaggle.
+I mostly use Pytorch and Python, but I have also done projects in Tensorflow, MATLAB, and R.
 Other languages include Java and C.

 <!--